 - I feel many MLM companies are pyramid schemes.
 Based on what I’ve seen from Vemma, it is not a pyramid scheme.

-Overall my beef with MLM’s can be found here, but what you need to know is that places like Home Online Institute are in my opinion being made by people who are probably affiliates for Vemma and are trying to build a down-line of people.
+Overall can see why I am not a fan of MLM programs here, but what you need to know is that places like Home Online Institute are in my opinion being made by people who are probably affiliates for Vemma and are trying to build a down-line of people.

 It’s a upward flow of money which is where the pyramid scheme argument comes about.
 However in Vemma’s case, it is not so because it does feature products which can be sold.
 With pyramid schemes, there are no products being offered, just the appeal of making money from recruiting others.